yuseok-kim-edushare/FileAutoCleaner/README.en.md

 </appSettings>
 ```
 3. Ensure the required view exists in the database.
+    - The view must have a "FileName" column.
 4. (If needed) Run ConfigEncryptionProgram to encrypt the connection string.

 ## Usage